kiwitcms/Kiwi/docs/source/guide/admin.rst

 Versions
 ~~~~~~~~

-Each product in KiwiTestPad needs a version.
+Each product in Kiwi TCMS needs a version.
 Many products will have
 multiple versions.
 For example, Firefox 3.0.14, 3.5.3.

 Procedure: Adding a version